Randy Gumpert: Pitching career

 His pro career began at the age of 18 after he graduated from Birdsboro High School, when he was signed by the Philadelphia Athletics' legendary manager, Connie Mack, in 1936.
 But Gumpert had been throwing batting practice for the Athletics at Shibe Park as far back as 1934, while he was still in school.
 He spent his entire rookie 1936 season with Philadelphia, getting into 22 games with three starting pitcher assignments, and threw two complete games, including a two-hit, 5–2 triumph over the Chicago White Sox on August 27.
 It was Gumpert's first MLB victory, and the two runs he surrendered were both unearned.
 Gumpert spent most of 1937 and 1938 in the minor leagues, getting into only 14 games for the Athletics.
 In July 1939, still in the minors, he was acquired by the New York Yankees' organization.

 Gumpert didn't return to the majors until April 1946.
 He toiled in the Yankees' farm system through 1942, then performed World War II service as a member of the United States Coast Guard (1943–1945).
 In 1946, he was able to make the Yankees' major league roster.
-He performed well in his first season with the Bombers, earning an 11–3 won–lost record with a sparkling earned run average of 2.31 in 33 games, including 12 starts, and 1322/3 innings pitched.
+In his first season with the Bombers, earning an 11–3 won–lost record with a earned run average of 2.31 in 33 games, including 12 starts, and 1322/3 innings pitched.
 Hampered by a sore elbow, Gumpert appeared in fewer innings the following season and his ERA ballooned to 5.43, but still compiled a 4–1 record, as the Yankees won the American League pennant.
 They went on to defeat the Brooklyn Dodgers in the 1947 World Series, but Gumpert did not appear in the Fall Classic.